Learn more about our ongoing work and Housing First approach.

 - Access to housing without preconditions, including sobriety, employment, or adequate credit or financial history.

 Collaborative data allows Fort Collins to better assess the status of homelessness in Fort Collins and measure progress towards our collective vision.
-The Point In Time is one slice of a large spectrum of indicators that identify community needs.
+HUD’s annual Point In Time is one data resource utilized in many communities to identify local and national trends over time.

 John, Currently Homeless